 So here’s the truth: a positive mindset really does have the potential to dramatically impact your life and your practice for the better.
 This doesn’t just mean thinking happy thoughts about your day.
 It means adopting an attitude that fosters a positive environment throughout your work and life in general.

 Positive and negative attitudes have a direct impact on brain responses to situations.
 A negative mindset focuses on the problem directly in front of you and examines it in a pessimistic light.
 You automatically assume the worst, whether you’d admit that or not.
 This closes your mind to possibilities and increases the likelihood that you’ll create a self-fulfilling prophecy of failure.

 A positive mindset, however, assumes a more optimistic focus and looks for all the ways you might succeed.
 As a result, it allows you to see possibilities and options when you’re faced with a challenge.
 Rather than focusing on how difficult something is, you look for many creative potential solutions.

 No one likes a pessimist, and your practice doesn’t either.
-Learning to think positively can help you better handle the stress and pressure of owning a private practice.
+Learning techniques to cultivate a positive mindset can help you better handle the stress and pressure of owning a private practice.
 It can even help your health: positive mindsets have been linked to longer lifespans, lower stress, better physical and mental health, and even a lower risk for cardiovascular problems.
 At Top Practices, we understand the effects a positive mindset can have in your work and personal life.
-It’s something we discuss in our Mastermind group.
-If you’re looking for others in your field who can help you cultivate that positive mindset while offering real solutions to your practice challenges, then the Mastermind group might be for you.
+It’s something we discuss in our Mastermind Group.
+If you’re looking for others in your field who can help you cultivate that positive mindset while offering real solutions to your practice challenges, then the Mastermind Group might be for you.
 Call (717) 725-2679 or e-mail [email protected] for more information about the group today.